 Innovation through collaboration

-InSphero partners with leading technology providers and academic collaborators to develop 3D cell-based assay applications and techniques that help our customers extract the most useful data from 3D InSight™ platforms using the latest gold-standard detection and imaging technologies.
-Best practices for these applications are documented in technical protocols for users of our assay-ready microtissues, and employed in our 3D InSight™ Services and collatorative research programs.
+InSphero partners with leading biotechnology providers and academic institutions to develop 3D cell-based technologies that help our customers yield actionable insights from our 3D InSight™ platforms using gold-standard detection and imaging technologies.
+The end-users of our assay-ready microtissues are provided with technical protocols and best practices for our 3D InSight™ Services and insights from our collaborative research programs.

 Yokogawa Electric Corporation – Life Innovation Business

 Yokogawa partners with InSphero to develop methods for imaging and analysis of 3D and 4D microtissues using the CellVoyager High-Content Imaging family of products, including the bench-top CQ1 instrument as well as the high-throughput CV8000 system for advanced toxicology and efficacy testing applications.
 Image acquisition is supplemented by the analysis software suite CellPathfinder™, which incorporates machine learning and deep learning.

 One of the world’s most trusted providers of luminescent and fluorescent-based assay providers, Promega has worked closely with InSphero since 2010 to validate and optimize assays for use with 3D microtissues, including CellTiter-Glo® ATP assays, LDH and apoptosis assays, as well as high-quality RNA extraction from InSphero microtissues.

 Biognosys AG, Switzerland

 Biognosys is a leading proteomics company, providing superior technology and software for highly multiplexed protein quantification.
 Biognosys has partnered closely with InSphero to provide high-sensitivity and specificity proteomics analysis to characterize 3D InSight™ Microtissue functionality, and provide ground-breaking insights in toxicity and efficacy omics applications.